angular-starter-kit/generator-angular-pro/README.md

 # License

-This generator is based on tooling from the [gulp-angular](https://github.com/Swiip/generator-gulp-angular) Yeoman generator.
+This generator was inspired from the [gulp-angular](https://github.com/Swiip/generator-gulp-angular) Yeoman generator.
 Portions of project generator-gulp-angular are Copyright (c) 2014 Matthieu Lux & Mehdy Dara